 Asked about the mood in the town on the last day, Cr Wilson said it was a sad moment, but most people were just glad to see it over with and they wanted to move on.

 ‘‘We are a resilient community.
 We will survive,’’ he said.

-Cr Wilson chairs the town’s development committee and he said they were interested in casting a wide net for future business opportunities.
+Cr Wilson chairs the town’s development committee and he said it was interested in casting a wide net for future business opportunities.

-Murray Goulburn has been represented on a community advisory group and Cr Wilson said the company had apparently listened to the issues, but they were never able to share any more information than what was available publicly.
+Murray Goulburn has been represented on a community advisory group and Mr Wilson said the company had apparently listened to the issues, but was not able to share any more information than what was available publicly.

 Many people in the town have been dismayed to see Murray Goulburn winding down operations while other dairy companies were expanding.